Thinking about divorce? Read this advice from author Christina Pesoli!

 When you’re trying to decide what to bring up and what to let go, keep this in mind: Unless your husband is a mind reader, if you decide to let something go rather than talking about it, you can’t be surprised if it happens again.
 And letting things go is fine, but only if you can really let them go.
 Ten years of baggage is a lot to haul around.

 Also, I get the sense from your letter that your best friend knows more about your marriage and your feelings toward your husband than he does.
 That’s neither fair nor healthy.
 Your strongest and closest bond should be the one with your significant other.
 When it comes to the topic of your marriage, anything that you talk to your best friend about shouldn’t be news to your husband, because you should have talked to him about it first.
-Plus, you should resist the urge to overshare with your friend about your marriage.
+Plus, you should resist the urge to overshare with your friend about your marriage and your thinking about divorce.
 A little privacy goes a long way.

-Finally, if you and your spouse don’t communicate with each other, it’s impossible for you to really know each other.
+Finally, if you and your spouse don’t communicate with each other, it’s impossible for you to really know each other which can also lead to your thinking about divorce.
 Sure, you may wait it out and get to a point where you are less annoyed with him, but that hardly counts as relationship success.
 Success isn’t defined as tolerating each other just enough to stay together; it’s staying together because you want to be together.

 So, at this point you need to decide what you want.
 Do you want a marriage that is genuinely close?
 If so, rather than getting a divorce, I suggest trying to see if you can have that with your husband.
 A good place to start would be to channel some of that energy and know-how that you’ve been putting into your relationship with your bestie into your marriage.
 I can’t promise you it will work, but I can promise you that you won’t regret trying.